skial/haxe.io/src/wwx2014/copy.md

 ## Where do you get your inspiration?

-## Which creatives/developers/artists you admire most?
+## Which creatives/developers/artists do you admire most?

 ## What contributions are you proud of?